DZJY/Learners-Connect/docs/index.md

 # File Summarization API

-Welcome to the **File Summarization API** documentation.
-This system allows users to upload lecture files (PDF, DOCX, MP4), extracts textual content, summarizes it using OpenAI, generates QnA pairs, and stores everything in MongoDB.
+Welcome to the **Learners' Connect API** documentation.
+This system allows users to buy, sell, upload notes files (PDF, DOCX, MP4), extracts textual content, summarizes it using OpenAI, generates QnA pairs, and stores everything in MongoDB.

 ## Features